 Bey, Bogdanovic lead shorthanded Pistons past Timberwolves

 Bojan Bogdanovic added 27 points for the shorthanded Pistons, who were down 10-0 in the first three minutes.
-Four other players had at least 13 points.
+Four other players had at least 13 points, one night after a 147-116 loss in Philadelphia.

+"I didn't know if we would win tonight, but I knew we would come out and play hard," Pistons coach Dwane Casey said.
+"This is a very resilient group of young men, and we felt we would have better matchups tonight."

 Anthony Edwards scored 20 for Minnesota, which had won four straight since a 116-104 loss to Detroit on New Year's Eve.
 D'Angelo Russell added 19 and Rudy Gobert had 16 points and 14 rebounds.